j-degroot/AML_project/optimizers/smac/README.md

 # Sequential Model Algorithm Configuration (SMAC)

-The installation is taken from the repository https://github.com/automl/SMAC3.
+The installation and miscellaneous sections are taken from the repository https://github.com/automl/SMAC3.
 The file `get_optimization_data.py` is adopted from the repository minimal example.

 ## Installation